ThomasMGeo/Transform2020/README.md

 1. Make a google account (free will work fine, no need for Colab Pro)
 2. Run this notebook: [Intro to Colab](https://colab.research.google.com/notebooks/intro.ipynb#)
-2. Download and drop folder into Google drive
+2. Download the t20-intro folder from this repository (green button in the upper right) and drop folder into Google drive
 3. Right click on the .ipynb file to open with Google Colab
 4. Run and enjoy!